 - One hall (Barnes) has one section where all men or all women reside on one floor in each section.
 In the other section, floors are occupied by both men and women.

 For a variety of reasons, there is a possibility that a residence hall may have expanded occupancy at the beginning of the fall semester.
 This means that five students may be assigned to suites.
 If a student is assigned to a five-person room, a daily rebate will be credited to each student´s account, until the fifth person is offered the opportunity to move to a four-person room.

 If space is available, reduced occupancy may be an option at an additional charge.
 The rates are:

 * 3 persons in a 4-person suite = one and one/quarter times the base room rent.

 * 2 persons in a 4-person suite = one and one/half times the base room rent.

 * 1 person in a 2-bedroom suite - one and one/half times the base room rent.

 A very limited number of rooms have been designated for single occupancy.
 These rooms are rented at the single room rate of one and one-half times the regular room rate.

 The Office of Residence Life at Central Michigan University is committed to providing residents a comfortable, educational, diverse and caring community where academic success, personal growth, and social responsibility are valued.

-if you are interested in a gender-neutral room or apartment space, we can provide you with a personal and confidential assessment of the available options.
+if you are interested in a gender-inclusive room or apartment space, we can provide you with a personal and confidential assessment of the available options.
 To discuss your interest or preferences, please contact Ann (for residence halls) at 989-774-3285 or Karen (for university apartments) at 989-774-3284.